-An unsuccessful grant applicant who wishes to appeal must make a detailed written request on a prescribed from within 5 (five) working days of receiving the decision to decline their grant application.
+An unsuccessful grant applicant who wishes to appeal must make a detailed written request on a prescribed from within fourteen (14) working days of receiving the decision to decline their grant application.

-The Accounting Authority shall make the final ruling on all appeals brought to its attention.
-The Accounting Authority shall provide the unsuccessful applicant with a decision within 30 (thirty) days of receiving the written request.
+The CEO shall make the final ruling on all appeals brought to its attention.

+The CEO provide the unsuccessful applicant with a decision within 30 (thirty) days of receiving the written request.